 A word of warning.
 Your interviewer doesn’t want to hear facts and figures about the year they were established, how many employees they have or the location of their offices.
 What they really want to hear is that you understand their core business aims, are familiar with their approach and share their values.
 They want to hear that there’s a synergy between you and them and that you’re a good fit for the team and the company.

 Why should we hire you?

 This can be an intimidating question for those feeling less than confident about their abilities.
 It’s for that reason that it’s become a favourite question of many a seasoned interviewer.
 The best way to answer this question is to refer to the job advertisement and job description to identify the key competencies, experience and qualities the employer is looking for.
 Before being invited for an interview you will have already measured yourself up against the employer’s checklist and determined you were a good match.

 The fact that you are sitting in the interviewee’s seat indicates that on paper at least, the employer already thinks you are a good fit for the role.
 It’s now your job to confirm this assumption by confirming that you tick their boxes.
 The best response is a natural and concise one that powerfully communicates how you are the ideal candidate.
 Don’t be afraid to let your personality show, a considerable part of the interview is determining a good personality and culture fit so be sure to smile, relax and be yourself.

 What is your biggest weakness?

 Knowing what to say in an interview comes down to pre-thought and preparation.
-It’s a good idea to go through your responses to these and other common interview questions before your next interview, practicing them in a role play situation with a friend or family member if possible.
+It’s a good idea to go through your responses to these and other common interview questions before your next interview, practising them in a role-play situation with a friend or family member if possible.
 This will help you gain the confidence needed to perform at your very best and get the job you worked so hard to get.